Skip to main content

 In the Post Types Translation section, make the post types translatable, including custom post types created with Meta Box

-Go to Translation Management to translate posts of post type
+Go to Translation management submenu to translate custom posts

 To display the translation of posts, you can use any page builder or MB Views.
 Then the translation versions will be automatically displayed when the reader clicks on the language switcher.